 It’s getting cold outside, the leaves went from barely changing colour to on the ground in what feels like days.
-It was positively warm last weekend then POOF frost.
+It was positively warm last weekend then POOF frost expected this weekend!
 You can try to postpone it’s chilling effects to your crops by covering your vegetables with old sheets or thin plastic sheeting cold nights.
 Unfortunately shorter light periods and cooler days will catch up soon and it will be time to clear your garden out for the season.

 Certain vegetables and spices are cold tolerant and you should not need to pull these out right away.
 Carrots, garlic, leeks, parsnips, radishes, turnips, chives, thyme, even parsley, broccoli, kale and some lettuces will remain hardy for awhile.